- Site Analysis

 Tools and machinery

-People using hand and power tools may be exposed to falling, flying or splashing objects, harmful fumes or electrical hazards.
+People using hand and power tools may be exposed to falling, flying or splashing objects, harmful dusts, fumes, vibrations or electrical hazards.

 To be effective and safe for use, tools must: